Prerequisite for High Performance

 You know what I’m talking about—the distracted and disengaged masses.

 Back in 2009, I was studying Chinese Medicine and meditation from an old kung fu master.
-He called these folks “the walking dead” (and, no, I don’t know if he’s ever seen the show or read the comic).
+He called these folks “the walking dead” (not sure if he’s ever seen the show or read the comic).

-I think you’ll agree this is an apt analogy for the frame of mind that many of our fellow citizens stumble through life with, and we’ll build on the Zombie concept going forward.
+I think you’ll agree this is an apt analogy for the frame of mind that many of our fellow citizens stumble through life with, and we’ll build on this concept going forward.

 Don’t get me wrong.
-My intent is not to malign our fellow men (we have far too much of that already).
+My intent is not to rip on or malign our fellow men (we have far too much of that already).

 The truth is, they’re under the spell of what that old Daoist mystic called the Cultural Trance—a collective delusion that we all participate in to some degree.